AulendurForge/Cortex-vLLM/README.md

 ```

 For local dev and advanced deployment, see the Docs → Getting Started.

+**📖 Need to download HuggingFace models?** See `docs/models/huggingface-model-download.md` for complete instructions.

 ## Contributing
 Please see the docs (Contributing) for local setup, coding standards, and PR guidelines.